 10th Annual Meeting of CMWG, 6 - 8 February 2019

 The 10th Annual Meeting of the Case Management Working Group took place at the Global Health Campus in Geneva from 6 - 8 February 2019 .
-Click here for more information and stay tuned for further updates and materials on the event.
+Visit the event page for more information or have a look at the meeting report.

 The RBM CMWG is a dynamic and systematic coordination, convening and facilitating mechanism at global level that aims to: minimize wasteful duplication and maximize synergies, encourage harmonization and pooling of efforts for faster uptake and scale up of malaria case management strategies.